eggpi/xmms2-ipod-syncer/README.md

 ### as a service client

-The client currently exports two methods:
+The client currently exports a single method:

-**sync (id)**
+**sync (id1, id2, ...)**

-        Sync an individual track given by its medialib id.
+        Sync tracks given by their medialib ids.

-        Expects a single positional argument, an integer medialib id.
-        Returns NONE or ERROR.

-**sync_idlist (idlist)**

-        Sync a list of medialib ids.
-        Either all tracks are synced, or none of them is.

-        Expects a single positional argument, a list of medialib ids.
+        Expects any nymber of positional arguments, all of which are medialib ids.
+Upon error, none of the tracks are synced.
         Returns NONE or ERROR.

 Make sure you use the -s command line option, which tells the client to stick